Jackrayallday/Vigil-IoT/deviceDisovery/README_API.md

 - The server runs on port 3002 (separate from the Node.js backend on port 3001)
 - CORS is enabled for all origins (adjust for production)
-- The discovery script has a 2-minute timeout
+- The discovery script runs without a timeout
 - Results are written to `discovery.json` in the same directory